Arpita-deb/Event-Database-Management/README.md

 ## Limitations:

 1. One important limitation of this database is that for some tables like attendee, event, or tickets its not properly scaled.
-2. There might appear some discrepency in record count when applying aggregate functions.
+2. There might appear some discrepency in record count when applying aggregate functions or joins.
-3. There are discrepency in actual_attendance in Event table and count of attendees from the Ticket_Attendee table which should return the same number of attendees but it doesn't.
-It partly limits the number of records to scale up too quickly.
+3. There is discrepency in actual_attendance from Event table and the count of attendees/tickets from the Ticket_Attendee table which should return the same number of attendees but it doesn't.